The Sir Peter Rigby Charitable Trust (The Rigby Foundation)

 Note: The following strategies are based on documented approaches the foundation has used to identify partners:

 Birmingham City Council connections: For the Inspiring Futures programme, the foundation consulted Birmingham City Council to identify schools and areas of greatest need.
-Organizations with strong relationships with local government may be more visible to the foundation.
+Organisations with strong relationships with local government may be more visible to the foundation.

-Evidence of impact in their priority areas: The foundation selected partners for Inspiring Futures after reviewing which organizations had strong track records in their target areas (educational attainment, mental health support, employability skills, etc.).
+Evidence of impact in their priority areas: The foundation selected partners for Inspiring Futures after reviewing which organisations had strong track records in their target areas (educational attainment, mental health support, employability skills, etc.).

 West Midlands presence and reputation: All funded partners demonstrate deep roots and proven impact in the West Midlands, particularly Birmingham.
 Regional reputation and demonstrated community connections appear important.